harsh-sangwan2003/HTML-CSS-Udemy/README.md

 ## Usage

-This repo contains all the necessary resources required to learn HTML & CS.
+This repo contains all the necessary resources required to learn HTML & CSS.